-- 1. A clear demonstration of professionalism in all aspects of their educational experience. - Demonstrates and models behaviors that display the mission, vision, and values of the Department of Nursing - Demonstrates and models behaviors that elevate the practice of professional nursing. - o Demonstrates respect to peers, faculty, staff, patients, and facility staff - Abides by CSUSB and Department of Nursing policies and guidelines. - Engages in appropriate interpersonal communication and conflict resolution strategies, while respecting the dignity of others and the chain of command - Behavior reflects positively on CSUSB and the nursing program. - 2.
+- 1. A clear demonstration of professionalism in all aspects of their educational experience. - o Demonstrates and models behaviors that display the mission, vision, and values of the Department of Nursing - Demonstrates and models behaviors that elevate the practice of professional nursing. - o Demonstrates respect to peers, faculty, staff, patients, and facility staff - o Abides by CSUSB and Department of Nursing policies and guidelines and deadlines including compliance and other expected documentation. - Engages in appropriate interpersonal communication and conflict resolution strategies, while respecting the dignity of others and the chain of command - o Behavior reflects positively on CSUSB and the nursing program. - 2.
 Integrity in academic performance.

-- Demonstrates responsibility in maintaining quality and timeliness of all work submitted - Abides by CSUSB Student Conduct Code - No incident of cheating - No incident of falsifying documents - No evidence of Health Insurance Portability and Accountability Act (HIPAA) violations - No evidence of inappropriate discussion of others (i.e., slander) - No evidence of inappropriate use of social media - 3.
+- Demonstrates responsibility in maintaining quality and timeliness of all work submitted - o Abides by CSUSB Student Conduct Code - No incident of cheating - No incident of falsifying documents - No evidence of Health Insurance Portability and Accountability Act (HIPAA) violations - o No evidence of inappropriate discussion of others (i.e., slander) - o No evidence of inappropriate use of social media - 3.
 No substantiated violation of the standards and guidelines of the university, college, department and the profession of nursing as determined by the Chair. - 4.
 Minimum GPA of 3.6 on all nursing courses taken at CSUSB.